 12 week Curriculum With Mike Christensen/Feeling Good Institute:

-Review the TEAM-CBT model, including using measurement in CBT, advanced empathy skills training in CBT, 5 steps to melting away resistance in CBT, Setting up successful methods in CBT.
-Model and practice going over a difficult previous session evaluation form (backside of BMS) using the five secrets of effective communication.
+Session 1: Review the TEAM model, including Testing, Empathy, Agenda Setting, Methods briefly.
+Model and practice going over a difficult previous session evaluation form (backside of BMS) using the five secrets.
 Participants will practice using role-play.

-Advanced empathy in CBT using 5 secrets of effective communication with difficult cases.
+Session 2: Empathy practice using 5 secrets with difficult cases.
 The hopeless, angry patient.
-Participants will practice using role-play and giving / getting detailed feedback on skills.
+Participants will practice using role-play and giving/getting detailed feedback on skills.

-Five steps to melting away resistance in CBT — Agenda Setting.
-Conceptualization and Motivation steps.
-Review of conceptualization, and intro to Paradoxical Agenda Setting.
+Session 4: Agenda Setting/Assessment of Resistance.
+Conceptualization and Motivation.
+Review of conceptualization, and intro to PAS.
 Review of Outcome and Process resistance, what they are and how they are different.
 Examples of common forms of outcome and process resistance for depressed and anxious patients.
-Group participate by giving patient examples, and listing types of resistances.

-Eliciting and dealing with outcome resistance in CBT.
-Miracle cure question, magic button, voicing the resistance, magic dial techniques.
-Group member offer example patient.
+Session 5: Outcome resistance.
+Miracle cure question, magic button, voicing the resistance, magic dial.
 Group members learn and then practice these skills.

-Process resistance in CBT.
-Sitting with open hands and the gentle ultimatum techniques.
-Group member offer example patient.
+Session 6: Process resistance.
+Sitting with open hands, the gentle ultimatum.
 Group members learn and then practice these skills.

-Intro to the Daily Mood Log.
+Session 7: Daily Mood Log & Intro to Methods.
 Integrate Agenda Setting with the DML.
 Review all steps of agenda setting.
 Group members learn and then practice these skills.
 Give and get detailed feedback.

-Setting up successful methods in CBT.
+Session 8: Methods.
 Using the Recovery Circle, the list of 50 techniques, and the DML.
-Group members learn and then practice these skills.
+Practice selecting methods, Group members learn and then practice these skills.
 Give and get detailed feedback.

-Methods Review.
-Start with a completed DML (all group members have a DML completed for sample patient) and review the recovery circle, practice selecting methods, and review several relevant methods.
+Session 9: Methods Review.
+Start with a completed DML (all group members have a DML completed) and review the recovery circle and learn relevant methods.

-Introduction to relationship work in CBT.
-Using the Cost Benefit Analysis and the Revise Your Communication Skills Worksheet.
+Session 10: Introduction to Relationship work.
+Using the CBA & the Revise Your Communication Skills Worksheet.
 Group members learn and then practice these skills.
 Give and get detailed feedback.